Alexander Ypsilantis: Death

 After his release, he retired to Vienna, where he died in extreme poverty and misery on 29 January 1828.
-His last wish that his heart be removed from his body and sent to Greece was fulfilled by Georgios Lassanis, and it is now located at the [Holy Church of the All-Great Taxiarchs of the Amalieion Orphanage], a chapel close to the National Garden in Athens.
+His last wish that his heart be removed from his body and sent to Greece was fulfilled by Georgios Lassanis, and it is now located at the Holy Church of the All-Great Taxiarchs of the Amalieion Orphanage, a chapel close to the National Garden in Athens.
 His appearance in likenesses and the accounts of his life suggest he had dystrophia myotonica, a congenital multi-system disorder.

-His body was originally buried on St. Marx cemetery.
+His body was originally buried in St. Marx cemetery.
 Much later, on 18 February 1903, his remains were transferred by members of his family to the Ypsilanti-Sina estate, Schloss Rappoltenkirchen, Sieghartskirchen, Austria.
-His last transfer occurred in August 1964, when he was finally relocated to the [Holy Church of the All-Great Taxiarchs] in Pedion tou Areos, a city park in Athens, Greece, 136 years after his death.
+His last transfer occurred in August 1964, when he was relocated to the [Holy Church of the All-Great Taxiarchs] in Pedion tou Areos, a city park in Athens, Greece, 136 years after his death.